ctrlvee/Beats-by-Dre-Consumer-Insights/README.md

 The purpose of this project is to collaborate with Beats by Dr. Dre to provide consumer insights that strengthen product development and refine strategy.
 Using tools like Python, EDA, sentiment analysis, and AI, the project focuses on data-driven decision-making to enhance business outcomes.

+The information below are key highlights of the project.

 Key Objectives: